Carey Harrison: Career

-He is the author of 40 stage plays and 16 novels, most notably Richard's Feet, published by Henry Holt and Company in the US and by Heinemann in Britain, winner of the Encore Award from the UK Society of Authors.
-Harrison's most recent novels, Justice, and Who Was That Lady? have been acclaimed by readers, and both reached no.1 on the Amazon Contemporary Fiction downloads list.
+He was the author of 40 stage plays and 16 novels, most notably Richard's Feet, published by Henry Holt and Company in the US and by Heinemann in Britain, winner of the Encore Award from the UK Society of Authors.

-His latest, Dog's Mercury, was published on September 18, 2015.
-Harrison has received numerous grants from the UK Arts Council, and his prizes include Sony Radio Academy Awards, the Giles Cooper Award, the Prix Marulic, the Writers' Guild of Great Britain Award for Best Play, the Prix Italia Silver Award and the Best Play award from the Berlin Akademie der Kuenste, as well as two nominations (2005 and 2007) for the Pushcart Prize for Journalism.
+Harrison received grants from the UK Arts Council, and his prizes included Sony Radio Academy Awards, the Giles Cooper Award, the Prix Marulic, the Writers' Guild of Great Britain Award for Best Play, the Prix Italia Silver Award and the Best Play award from the Berlin Akademie der Kuenste, as well as two nominations (2005 and 2007) for the Pushcart Prize for Journalism.
 His work has been translated into thirteen languages.
 His output includes published translations from French, Italian, German and Spanish authors, and performed translations from the works of Pirandello, Goldoni, Feydeau, and Gert Hofmann.

-From 2005-11 he contributed a monthly essay on linguistic trends in The Vocabula Review, and since November 2011, a column on fiction-writing in Roll Magazine Online.
-His essays have appeared in magazines as diverse as New Politics: a journal of socialist thought, and Chronicles: a paleoconservative magazine of American culture.
-He has also been a book reviewer for numerous newspapers and journals including The San Francisco Chronicle, the Chicago Tribune, and The London Review of Books.
+From 2005 to 2011 he contributed a monthly essay on linguistic trends in The Vocabula Review, and since November 2011, a column on fiction-writing in Roll Magazine Online.
+His essays appeared in such magazines as New Politics, a journal of socialist thought, and Chronicles, a paleoconservative magazine of American culture.
+He was a book reviewer for newspapers and journals including The San Francisco Chronicle, the Chicago Tribune, and The London Review of Books.

 Activism

-Harrison was one of the London Recruits, a group of young people recruited by the African National Congress (ANC) in the 1960s and 1970s to smuggle ANC and SACP literature into South Africa after the ANC had been decimated by the Rivonia trials which ran from October 9, 1963 to June 12, 1964.
+Harrison was one of the London Recruits, a group of young people recruited by the African National Congress (ANC) in the 1960s and 1970s to smuggle ANC and SACP literature into South Africa after the ANC had been decimated by the Rivonia trials which ran from 9 October 1963 to 12 June 1964.

-Personal life
+Personal life and death

-Harrison is the half-brother of actor and singer Noel Harrison.
+Harrison was the half-brother of actor and singer Noel Harrison.
 His first wife was Mary Chamberlain.
-Harrison now lives in upstate New York with his wife, the artist Claire Lamb; he has four children, Rosie (Laurence), Chiara, Faith, and Sam, and one stepdaughter, Zoe Lambe.
-He is a Professor of English at Brooklyn College of the City University of New York.
+Harrison lived in Woodstock, upstate New York for 28 years, and latterly in St. Leonards-on-Sea, East Sussex, England, with his wife, the artist Claire Lambe.
+He had three children and a stepdaughter.
+Until January 2025 when he retired, he was a Professor of English at Brooklyn College of the City University of New York.

+After a brief illness, Harrison died at his home in St. Leonards-on-Sea, East Sussex, on 23 January 2025.
+He was 80.